Rogue Legacy 2

 Rogue Legacy 2 is a platform video game developed and published by Cellar Door Games.
 It is the sequel to 2013's Rogue Legacy, and the game was released for Windows via early access in August 2020.
-The full version was released in April 2022, for Microsoft Windows, Xbox One and Xbox Series X/S, followed by a Nintendo Switch port in November.
+The full version was released in April 2022, for Windows, Xbox One, and Xbox Series X/S, followed by a Nintendo Switch port in November.
+The game was released for PlayStation 4 and PlayStation 5 in June 2023.

 Gameplay

-Rogue Legacy 2 is a platform game with roguelike and Metroidvania elements.
+Rogue Legacy 2 is a platform game with roguelite and Metroidvania elements.
 In the game, the player assumes control of a knight, who must explore procedurally generated dungeons to collect its treasures and defeat enemies.
 While the knight is equipped with swords and shields and mages can cast magic, the game introduces several additional gameplay classes.
 These new classes include the Ranger who can summon platforms and use a bow and arrow, and the Barbarian who uses an axe.
 As a roguelike, players will have to start from the beginning when their player avatar is killed in the game.
 However, the gold they have collected in each run can be spent on permanent upgrades such as new weapons, gear and runes.
 When the player starts a run again, they will have to pick a random character with different genetic traits, which may either enhance or hinder the player's combat efficiency.
 While exploring a dungeon, they will also collect Heirlooms, which are permanent ability upgrades that are hidden in special rooms.

 Development

-Cellar Door Games announced Rogue Legacy 2 on April 3, 2020.
-While the studio planned to release the game via early access in July 2020, it was later shifted to August 18, 2020.
+Cellar Door Games announced Rogue Legacy 2 in April 2020.
+While the studio planned to release the game via early access in July, it was later shifted to August 18 the same year.
 The initial early access release contained one and a half dungeons, four gameplay classes, and one enemy boss.
 The studio planned to release large updates every two months, and expected the game to stay in early access for around a year.
 The game's development lasted for about four years.
-The game left early access and fully released on April 28, 2022, for Microsoft Windows, Xbox One and Xbox Series X/S.
+The game left early access and was fully released on April 28, 2022, for Windows, Xbox One, and Xbox Series X/S.